WestGrid/trainingMaterials/pages/courses.md

 high-performance computing, data analysis, and visualization.
 These workshops can take any form from one hour to multiple days and are free to researchers and groups from WestGrid's partner institutions.

-If you are looking for this or any customized training, please let us know.
+If you are looking for this or any customized training or would like to host a workshop, please let us know.
 We expect the host to provide an auditorium free of charge and let other WestGrid users attend this training.

 Courses are scheduled at various times of the year and at various institutions, based on demand.
 Each year around May-July we host two four-day-long summer schools, traditionally one in Southwest BC